cables-gl/cables_electron/README.md

 ### Local Development

 - set up your local environment (see above)
+- change to `cables_electron` directory (`cd cables_electron`)
-- run `npm install --no-save` in `cables_electron/`
+- run `npm install --no-save`
 - run `npm run build`
 - use `npm run start` to start the app
-    - this will start watchers for changes in clientside javascript dirs (e.g. `src_client` and `../shared/client/`
+    - this will start watchers for changes in client-side javascript dirs (e.g. `src_client` and `../shared/client/`
-    - if you make changes to files in this directory, a reload of the electron app is enough to see the changes (cmd/ctrl+r)
+    - when making changes to files in these directories, a reload of the electron app is enough to see the changes (Cmd/Ctrl+R)
-- if you want to develop on ops and/or the ui, change to cables_dev (`cd ..`) and run `npm run start:electron`
+- if you want to develop on ops and/or the ui, change to cables_dev (`cd ..`) and run `npm run start:standalone`
     - this will create watchers on files in `cables` and `cables_ui` that trigger a rebuild on change
-    - to pick up on these changes, change your `cables_env_local.json` to point to these folders:
-        - `"path.uiDist": "../../cables_ui/dist/"`
-        - `"path.ops": "../../cables/src/ops/"`
+    - when making changes to files in these directories, a reload of the electron app is enough to see the changes (Cmd/Ctrl+R)

 ### Building an executable